fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 > _"It's weird, but I don't think the glamourous life is so good.
 I know that some PR is part of the job of a cape, but need to say that I don't like this."_
 > *__Jiminy Cricket__, "A Living Conscience: some musings from a life Wearing the Cape"*

 _"Looks like you really need a glow on your look."_ said The Harlequin, looking for the costume Jiminy was using. _"I know it's okay, and you act in deserts and so, but is too much...
 Plain...
 Meh...
 Capes are known about style: we need to show people something over-the-top, it is what is expected on Capes.
-And the PR and merchandise effect on a stylish costume is better than
+And the PR and merchandise effect on a stylish costume is better than a plain costume.
+And I know that your Jiminy Cricket costume is sold by Disney, but based on your design, and some of the profits are reverted to_ Herós Sans Frontières."

+_"How do you know about this?
+It was an agreement Disney came with HSF when I became a cape and they tried to sue HSF for Copyright infringement?"_ said Jiminy

+_"I have my sources, and even being 'secret', things goes very fast behind the scene on the cape world.
+We are a somewhat small lot, it's easy to look for the correct gossip if you have the sources."_ The Harlequin said _"And remember that, aside my powers, I'm also trained as PR for The Sentinels."_

+Jiminy was into his common costume, the same he started his life as a cape:  green pants, dark green tails, blue scarf around the neck passing as a cravat for his white starched shirt topped by green waistcoat, black boots, a half mask shaped as a cricket face and a top hat.
+As always, he looked like like a kid that took some Dress-Up Game costume as cape costume.

+_"I know that this is a good costume, but we need something more...
+Adult...
+Not something that a kid could take from the Costume racks on_ Walmart. _This way, I think we can cover the base on this elf ears and cheeks thing: faces are easily conceilable behind masks, even half-masks giving the so-called Clark Kent to split you on civil from you on cape.
+To be honest, think we should go with Domino mask for you: your freckled face and cheek can bring some woo that could put a good mystery look on you, and this could be a nice thing.
+And because your strawberry blonde hair, we can go something steampunk: some brass and shiny embroidements, maybe a good pocket watch that, aside looking stylish, could be a good place to put some gizmos.
+The hat could go a little Mad Hatter: bigger on the top, slim on the trim, and with some brass or copper embroidements...
+I think Andrew already have some ideas."_

+_"Hope this isn't too costly.
+I don't want everyone saying that I'm hogging resources from HSF that could be sent for refugees or anything like this."_ talked Jiminy

+_"Talked with Andrew, and this will be all_ pro bono. _Besides, some of the most exclusive costumes he does for capes all around are replicated by cosplayers, and maybe you can be a spearhead for a